BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Training Details of BrightDreamer

 \section{Training Details of BrightDreamer}

 For a clearer illustration of our training pipeline, we provide the details in Algorithm.~\ref{alg: training}.
-We train 36 hours for the vehicle prompts set, 60 hours for the daily life prompts set, and 30 hours for the animal prompts set on a server with 8 80GB GPUs.
+We train our BrightDreamer for about 2 days on a server with 8 GPUs with 80GB memory.
+Actually, a lower batch size and less training time can also result in similar quality.